EspinoVic/TreeGrapher_DataStructures/README.md

 * Shows the tree builded.

 ## Future change
-* Implements guidelines between sibling nodes, for a better visual experience.
+* Implements guide lines between sibling nodes, for a better visual experience.
 * Allow the user to write or paste the tree serialized in order to graph it.